-Dr Gemma Newman has worked in medicine for 15 years and is the Senior Partner at a family medical practice where she has worked for 10 years.
+Dr Gemma Newman has worked in medicine for 18 years and is the Senior Partner at a family medical practice where she has worked for 14 years.
 She studied at the University of Wales College of Medicine and has worked in many specialities as a doctor including elderly care, endocrinology, paediatrics, obstetrics and gynaecology, psychiatry, general surgery, urology, vascular surgery, rehabilitation medicine and General Practice.
 She gained additional qualifications in gynaecology and family planning.
-She is a graduate of the AFMCP course, and is a member of BSLM.
+She is a founding member and ambassador for PBHPUK and a member of BSLM.

 When you go to the doctor, do you hope that they can fix you?
 Or perhaps you are the opposite, and you instinctively mistrust medics, drugs and all that modern medicine represents?
 My name is Gemma.
 I studied to become a doctor.
 Why?
 I felt called to help people feel better, I like to listen and I like to know what really makes people tick.
 I became a doctor for all these reasons.
 And I love being a family physician.
 Always have, always will.
 There’s something special about the connection you build with the person in front of you, the shared journey to health and the impact of being able to save lives in slow motion.
 But after a few years of practice I began to realise that the tidal wave of chronic diseases we are facing was not improving.
 If anything, the storms were gathering at a faster pace than ever before.